gs-yoon/gs-yoon.github.io/_posts/2012-02-06-awards&skills.md

 #### Bronze Award, Intelligent Model Car Competition (2018)
 <div class="message">
 Given for excellent performance in Intelligent Model Car Competition, by Hanyang University.
-Releated to the Intelligent Model Car project
 </div>

 #### Award of Chief of Staff of the Army(육군참모총장상), Opensource Academy (2017)